arubacao/stager/README.md

     This is useful to visualise all changes a student made in a single commit.
 4. RenameProjectOperation
     RenameProjectOperation renames the project name for better overview in Eclipse.

-## Todos:

-_This is the first draft of the tool.
-Bugs are likely to occur._

-- Better error handling